Course code:

 • Group activity: redox methods; individual analysis.

-• Preparation of appropriate standard solutions and analysis of the real samples (ores or alloys).
+• Preparation of appropriate standard solutions and analysis of the real samples (ores or alloys)

 Written exam: